 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers (referred to as Accounting Standards Codification ("ASC") Topic 606, or "ASC 606").
-This guidance supersedes the revenue recognition requirements in ASC Topic 605, Revenue Recognition ("ASC 605"), and most industry-specific revenue recognition guidance throughout the Industry Topics of the Accounting Standards Codification.
+This guidance supersedes the revenue recognition requirements in ASC Topic 605, Revenue Recognition ("ASC 605"), and most industry-specific revenue recognition guidance throughout the Industry Topics of the ASC.
 The updated guidance states that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 ASC 606 also includes Subtopic 340-40, Other Assets and Deferred Costs - Contracts with Customers, which requires deferral of incremental costs of obtaining a contract with a customer.
 Collectively, ASC 606 and Subtopic 340-40 are referred to as the "new standard."

 The Company adopted the new standard effective January 1, 2018 utilizing the modified retrospective approach.
 Adoption of the new standard resulted in changes to the Company's accounting policies for revenue recognition, trade and other receivables, and deferred commissions.
-See Note 3 for additional information regarding ASC 606 and its impact on the Company's balance sheet and statement of income.
+See Note 3 for additional information regarding the new standard and its impact on the Company's balance sheet and statements of income.

 In January 2016, the FASB issued ASU 2016-01, Financial Instruments - Overall (Subtopic 825-10), which addresses certain aspects of the recognition, measurement, presentation, and disclosure of financial instruments.
 The guidance, among other things, requires equity investments (except those accounted for under the equity method of accounting or those that result in consolidation of the investee) to be measured at fair value with changes in fair value recognized in net income.
 The Company adopted ASU 2016-01 effective January 1, 2018 on a prospective basis.
+See Note 11 for additional information regarding ASU 2016-01 and its impact on the Company's balance sheet and statements of income.